n8n Validation Expert

 minimal

-Use when: Quick checks during editing
+Use when: Quick structural checks while wiring a workflow together.

 ai-friendly